 For the free version, the activation process is easy.
 Just click the activate button after installation.
 But, if you use a pro version, then you need to do a few additional steps.

 Now we’re going to set up Stripe in WPPayForm.
-Before doing that, you need to sign up, and I hope you’ve done that already.
-I’m skipping this part.
-Let’s go to your WordPress dashboard and go to settings from WPPayForm.
-Now, locate Stripe Settings and click on it.
+Before doing that, you need to sign up for a Stripe account, and I hope you’ve done that already.
+I’m skipping this part, anyway.

 You can see two modes on top of this panel: Test Mode and Live Mode.
 Choose the test mode first because it will allow you to check multiple cards to figure out whether it’s working.

 Now, login to your Stripe account and go to the developer’s dashboard.
 From the API keys section, collect Publishable key and Secret key.

 Come back to your WordPress dashboard now (suggested: open in a new tab for convenience.)
 Go to the settings on WPPayForm Pro and then move forward to Stripe Settings.
 Paste the API keys you have copied from your Stripe account.

 That means, start by copying your Publishable key (begins with “pk_test”), switching to your WPPayForm admin tab and paste it into the appropriate text box.

 The Publishable key starts with pk_test, and the Secret key begins with sk_test.
 Under the right field on WPPayForm’s setting, paste both keys.

 Give your company info that will be used during checkout, and include your business logo.

 For recurring payments, you need to configure webhooks in your Stripe dashboard.
 You will find the detail instruction on the WPPayForm dashboard.